A contemporary jewellery and object maker

 Tanja von Behrens is a member of FIND Contemporary Jewellery Collective at Salamanca Arts Centre.

-Between 2012 – 2017, Space 120 was occupied by a small studio collective of three emerging jewellery artists – Rengin Guner, Jacqui Renton and Tanja von Behrens.
+Previously, Tanja has shared Space 124 with the tinfoil collective : Rosie Malham and Ruth Valentine, and from 2012 – 2017 shared Space 120 with two other emerging jewellery artists – Rengin Guner, Jacqui Renton.
 All three artists studied together under the same tutelage at the Tasmanian Polytechnic.